runkunywang/ESE-572-Communication-Networks/README.md

 # ESE-572-Communication-Networks
-Code for ESE 572 Signaling and Control in Communication Networks.
-Code is written in Python3 and organized in python notebooks.
+Code for ESE 572 Signaling and Control in Communication Networks: Code is written in Python3 and organized in python notebooks.

 ## Table of Contents
 * [IP Address Lookup](#IP-Address-Lookup)